NL2Code/NL2Code.github.io/_posts/2022-01-28-Chain of Thought Prompting Elicits Reasoning in Large Language Models.md

   + AQuA[^aqua]
   + MAWPS[^mawps]
 - ✈️Relevant Model
+  + PaLM[^palm]
-  + GPT-Neo
+  + LaMDA[^lamda]
-  + GPT-J
+  + GPT-3[^gpt3]
-  + TabNine
+  + Codex[^codex]
-  + Codex
+  + UL220B[ul22b]
 - 💕Contribution
-  + They introduce Codex, a GPT language model fine-tuned on publicly available code from GitHub, and study its Python code-writing capabilities.
-  + They release HumanEval, a new evaluation set to measure functional correctness for synthesizing programs from docstrings.
+  + We explore how generating a chain of thought—a series of intermediate reasoning steps—significantly improves the ability of large language models to perform complex reasoning.
+  + Experiments on three large language models show that chain-of-thought prompting improves performance on a range of arithmetic, commonsense, and symbolic reasoning tasks.

 ## 📘Reference